 Foremost, preparing for the Lord involves our heart. ♡

-How do we prepare our heart for Jesus?
+In this season of preparation, how do we prepare our heart for Christ’s birth?
 We sing about it in this Christmas carol:

 “Joy to the world, the Lord has come.
 Let earth receive her King!
 Let every heart prepare Him room and Heaven and nature sing!”